 - assess claimants for urgent financial need of benefits in all cases

-We can also accept electronic signatures to speed up processes and can waive any face to face meeting requirements to avoid person to person contact.
+We can also accept electronic signatures to speed up processes and may be able to waive any face to face meeting requirements to avoid person to person contact.

-We encourage you to contacts us if you have a policyholder experiencing vulnerability or financial hardship and we will work out what options are available to support them.
+We encourage you to contact us if you have a policyholder experiencing vulnerability or financial hardship and we will work out what options are available to support them.